Virtualization-projects/rancher-labs-wiki/Getting-started-with-Rancher-2.0-Development.md

 #### Note: This linking process is the same for other subprojects, e.g. `rancher/norman`

-Once changes to `rancher/types` have landed, you must edit the sha in the `vendor.conf` file in the root of `rancher/rancher`, and then run `trash`.
+Once changes to `rancher/types` have been committed, you must edit the sha in the `vendor.conf` file in the root of `rancher/rancher` to match your new sha, and then run `trash`.
 Remember, as mentioned above, you may need to run trash more than once, if you see changes in the `vendor` directory for other modules you did not change.

 # Setting up and running the Tests

 ## Install Dependencies
 - ### Install helm
-  - Clone https://github.com/rancher/helm into go/src/k8s.io
+  - Clone https://github.com/rancher/helm into $GOPATH/src/k8s.io
   - Change to rancher branch
   - Run `make bootstrap build`
-  - Copy bin/tiller & bin/helm to /urs/local/bin and chmod u+x
+  - Copy bin/tiller & bin/helm to /usr/local/bin and chmod u+x
 - ### Install docker-machine
-  - Clone https://github.com/rancher/machine into go/src/github.com/docker
+  - Clone https://github.com/rancher/machine into $GOPATH/src/github.com/docker
   - In cmd/docker-machine run `go build`
-  - Copy docker-machine to /urs/local/bin
+  - Copy docker-machine to /usr/local/bin
 - ### Install Python 3.7
   On mac it can also be installed via homebrew.
 See [here](https://docs.python-guide.org/starting/install3/osx/).
 Just running `brew install python` should get you there.
 - ### Upgrade pip